Images

 Image names must meet the following requirements:

-• is unique within the project
+• Is unique within the project

-• start with a letter
+• Starts with a letter

-• cannot be a UUID (but can contain one)
+• Cannot be a UUID (but can contain one)

-Besides name and description, Other built-in image attributes include:
+Besides name and description, other built-in image attributes include:

-• os: the operating system family that the image runs on, e.g. Ubuntu, Debian
+• os: the operating system family that the image runs on, e.g., Ubuntu, Debian

 • version: the operating system or application version string

-• digest: hash of the image contents, e.g.sha256
+• digest: hash of the image contents, e.g., sha256

 • size: image total size in bytes